 During your first appointment with us, we’ll ask you lifestyle and other medical questions that will help us get to know you, your feet and understand your current concerns and needs.
 Routine footcare appointments include toenail cutting and thinning down thickened toenail(s) (if required), debriding corn or callus (if required), monitoring of existing moles and warts, mapping of new moles and warts.
 Learn more about common foot problems and comprehensive treatment for foot related conditions by chiropodists/podiatrists

 No. Unfortunately, Chiropody services are not covered by OHIP.
 This is similar to services provided by other health care professionals such as Registered Massage Therapists, Physiotherapists, Audiologists, Speech-Language Pathologists, and Chiropractors, to name a few.
 However, Chiropody fees are covered by many Extended Health Insurance plans offered by employers.
 Check your coverage.
 In addition, we are on the Approved Provider List and can direct bill to these programs: the Ontario Disability Support Program (ODSP), Veterans Affairs Canada (VAC), and the Workplace Safety and Insurance Board (WSIB), NIHB – First Nations and Inuit Health Branch.

 Are Chiropody services automatically covered by my Extended Health Insurance, or through my Employer?

 No. We strongly recommend that you determine your eligibility for coverage by reviewing your plan, contacting your insurance provider or your HR department.
 You often can find our services listed within your explanation of benefits booklet under the heading Paramedical Services for routine foot care.
-Custom-made prescription orthotics often are listed under the heading Medical Equipment or Orthopaedic Supplies.
+Custom-made prescription orthotics are often listed under the heading Medical Equipment or Orthopaedic Supplies.